The charge of Bigamy is used where the police think a person is legally married to 2 or more people.

 Element 2: The accused went through the form or ceremony of marriage with any other person (B) during the life of A.

 The prosecution must also prove that the accused went through a marriage with another person B during A’s lifetime.

 This element will not be satisfied if person A has been continually absent from the accused for seven years and the accused does not know person A to be living during that time, if the accused and person A have divorced or if the accused and person A’s marriage as been declared void by sentence of any court of competent jurisdiction.

 - The previous husband or wife has passed away.

 - The first marriage was not legally binding.

 Questions that are asked in cases like this:

 - How can they prove there was a legally binding previous marriage?

-The maximum penalty for this offence is 5 years.
+The maximum penalty for Bigamy (s64 of the Crimes Act 1958) is 5 years imprisonment.

 Now that property rights do not depend so much simply on being married the Courts do not usually put people in gaol for bigamy.